SuStrucSy/CLT-Shearwall-Connections-Database/README.md

 - Comparative analysis of connection performance
 - Numerical modeling and simulations
 - Design scenario exploration for multi-panel CLT shearwalls

-*(Detailed usage instructions and examples will be added in future updates.)*

----

 ## Disclaimer